Sentences are the building blocks of written content. So if you know how to write better sentences, you’re well on your way to writing better content.

 Notice that although this template can make your sentence longer or shorter, it ultimately improves the clarity of your writing.

 With Jasper’s new Boss Mode plan, you can guide the AI to produce higher-quality content.

 Write sentences that will move your audience to action

-But even the best writers need help.
+After all, even the best writers need help sometimes.
 The Content Improver template in Jasper is sure to make your writing shine.
 There are even free resources available to help you get the best out of the tool.
 What are you waiting for?
 Sign up with Jasper to start writing better sentences.